 To get hang of the status of this project I counted few magnitudes of the source code: The KiloEngine source code has accumulated slowly over the years and is now over approx ~180000 LOCs in 795 files!
 For comparison with same ad-hoc counting SFML 2.4 is approx ~110000 LOCs in 445 files.
 Oops. :D and KiloEngine does not even have NetworkSubSystem nor AudioSubSystem yet!
-Bummer, but that may bump up LOCs yet more by 10000+
+Bummer, but this will hopefully change.

 Main features are: